cmwshang/crunchy-docdynamo-postgres-operator/doc/output/markdown/COMMANDS.md

 **Table 1.
 Load Configuration File Definitions**

+Attribute  | Description
-COImagePrefix | the pgo-load image prefix to use for the load job :--- | :---
+:--- | :---
-COImageTag | the pgo-load image tag to use for the load job DbDatabase | the database schema to use for loading the data DbUser | the database user to use for loading the data
+COImagePrefix | the pgo-load image prefix to use for the load job COImageTag | the pgo-load image tag to use for the load job DbDatabase | the database schema to use for loading the data DbUser | the database user to use for loading the data